 Could you list this task as an accomplishment on your resume if you do it well enough?
 When you align work tasks with your personal goals, it’s easier to stay positive and focused on the task at hand.

-5. Set the mood with music
+5. Set the Mood with Music

 You know that feeling you get when you hear your favorite song?
 That’s an example of how music can change your attitude and outlook.
-When you want to concentrate at work, music can help.
+When you want to concentrate on work, music can help.
 But you may not want to choose your favorite song.
 Songs you know, and even any songs with lyrics, can be distracting.

 Instead, stick with the research and choose an instrumental baroque soundtrack.
 A small University of Maryland study found that radiologists saw an improvement in their work and mood when listening to baroque music.